Parti Québécois: Lévesque and first government

-The party was re-elected in the 1981 election, but in November 1984 it experienced the most severe internal crisis of its existence.
+The party was re-elected in the 1981 election.
+However, in November 1984, it experienced the most severe internal crisis of its existence.
 Lévesque wanted to focus on governing Quebec rather than sovereignty, and also wanted to adopt a more conciliatory approach on constitutional issues.
 This angered the more ardent sovereigntists, known as the purs et durs.
 Lévesque was forced to resign as a result.
 In September 1985, the party leadership election chose Pierre-Marc Johnson as his successor.

 Despite its social democratic past, the PQ failed to gain admission into the Socialist International, after the membership application was vetoed by the federal New Democratic Party.

 The PQ led by Johnson was defeated by the Quebec Liberal Party in the 1985 election that saw Robert Bourassa return as premier.
 The Liberals served in office for two terms and attempted to negotiate a constitutional settlement with the rest of Canada but with the failure of the Meech Lake Accord and the Charlottetown Accord, two packages of proposed amendments to the Canadian constitution, the question of Quebec's status remained unresolved and the Quebec sovereignty movement revived.